Nuclear Recoil Calibration at Sub-keV Energies in LUX and Its Impact on Dark Matter Search Sensitivity

+\textit{Introduction}.\textemdash Dual-phase xenon time projection chambers (TPCs), a leading technology for dark matter detection\cite{Akerib:2016vxi, Aprile:2018dbl, PandaX-4T:2021bab, LZ:2022lsv}, measure nuclear recoils (NR) from weakly interacting massive particles (WIMPs) through both scintillation light (S1) and ionization charge (S2) in liquid xenon (LXe).
+Detecting low-mass dark matter remains challenging due to limited calibrations of low-energy NR responses.
+This study presents the first simultaneous measurements of light (L$_y$) and charge (Q$_y$) yields for NR in LXe, characterizing the average quanta per keV down to the sub-keV region using the Large Underground Xenon (LUX) detector.
+These yields were obtained indirectly by comparing data with simulation of the NR spectrum.

-\textit{Data Collection and Analysis}.\textemdash We performed an improved nuclear recoil calibration in the Large Underground Xenon~(LUX) detector~\cite{LUXexperiment} $\textit{in situ}$ using neutron events from a pulsed Adelphi\footnote{Adelphi Technology Inc. 2003 E. Bayshore Road Redwood City, CA 94063.} Deuterium-Deuterium~(D-D) neutron generator in 2016.\footnote{The first LUX D-D neutron calibration~(LUX DD2013) and its technique are presented in~\cite{LUXDD, james_thesis, dd_brown}.} LUX was a 250~kg active mass dual-phase xenon TPC instrumented with 122 2-inch photomultiplier tubes~(PMTs) in two arrays at top and bottom.
-It was immersed in a 7.6~m diameter $\times$ 6.1~m tall cylindrical water tank that provides shielding to the detector.
-The S1 scintillation photons are generated promptly~(within a few tens of ns) at the interaction site by an incident particle~(e.g.~WIMP or neutron) and detected by PMTs with a scintillation gain~($g_1$) of $0.096\pm0.003$~photon detected~(phd)/photon~\cite{LUXRun3Reanalysisprl, DoublePhe}.
-The charge signal generated from the same site is drifted upwards~(1.5~mm/$\upmu$s) by an applied electric drift field in LXe.
-The electrons comprising the charge signal are subsequently extracted from the liquid surface to the gas phase and produce the proportional scintillation signal~(i.e.~S2).
-The ionization gain~($g_2$) is $18.5\pm0.9$~phd/electron.
-Each extracted electron induces a mean of $25.72\pm0.04$~phd and a 1-$\sigma$ width of $5.47\pm0.03$~phd across PMTs~\cite{huang}.
-The time delay between S1 and S2 signals~(drift time) indicates the depth~($z$) of the interaction in the LXe TPC.
-The $xy$ position of the event is reconstructed based on the hit map of the S2 signal on the top PMT array.
-For more information about the LUX detector, we refer the reader to~\cite{LUXfirstResult, LUXRun3Reanalysisprl, run4fullexpo, spinDep, LUX:2018akb, LUX:2019gwa, LUX:2017glr, lux_xe127, LUXTritium, LUXDD, james_thesis}.
+\textit{Data Collection and Analysis}.\textemdash In 2016, we enhanced the NR calibration of the LUX detector~\cite{LUXexperiment} \textit{in situ}, using neutron events from a pulsed Adelphi\footnote{Adelphi Technology Inc., 2003 E. Bayshore Road, Redwood City, CA 94063} Deuterium-Deuterium (D-D) neutron generator.\footnote{For the first LUX D-D neutron calibration (LUX DD2013) details, see~\cite{LUXDD, james_thesis, dd_brown}.} LUX has a 250 kg active mass and 122 2-inch PMTs in top and bottom arrays, shielded by a 7.6 m × 6.1 m cylindrical water tank.
+Incident particles generate immediate S1 scintillation photons, detected by PMTs with a gain (\(g_1\)) of \(0.096\pm0.003\) photon detected (phd)/photon~\cite{LUXRun3Reanalysisprl, DoublePhe}.
+Concurrently, the ionization charge drifts upwards in LXe and, upon transitioning to the gas phase, produces the S2 signal with an ionization gain (\(g_2\)) of \(18.5\pm0.9\) phd/electron.
+Each electron induces, on average, \(25.72\pm0.04\) phd with a width of \(5.47\pm0.03\) phd across PMTs~\cite{huang}.
+For LUX details, consult~\cite{LUXfirstResult, LUXRun3Reanalysisprl, run4fullexpo, spinDep, LUX:2018akb, LUX:2019gwa, LUX:2017glr, lux_xe127, LUXTritium, LUXDD, james_thesis}.